kaustubhduddala/personalwebsite/README.md

 # is this coding?

-yes, specific elements within prototyping do require me to code
+yes, specific elements within prototyping do require me to code BUT also for now I'm using framer as just a design tool and will be coding out the website when I am done with the design

 # why aren't there many changes in the commits?